Praveenadapa425/multi-tenant-saas-platform/docs/research.md

 ## Multi-Tenancy Analysis

+Multi-tenancy is a software architecture pattern where a single instance of an application serves multiple tenants (customers or organizations).
+Each tenant's data is isolated and remains invisible to other tenants, while sharing the same application infrastructure.

 Multi-tenancy is an architectural approach where a single instance of software serves multiple customers (tenants).
 Each tenant's data is isolated and remains invisible to other tenants.
 There are three primary approaches to implementing multi-tenancy:

 ### 1. Shared Database, Shared Schema (Single Database, Single Schema)